Firstly, some brief background to that word "world" in English.

 In Hebrew in the Old Testament, the word "owlam" was used to try to express this concept of perpetuity, of going "on and on".
 Click here for these verses.
 In Greek, click here, the word "aion" was used.

-Another word for "world" is the divine "order" of things — outwardly attractive society.
+Another word for "world" is the divine "order" of things — the outward kingdoms we can view around us.

 In the Hebrew Old Testament, "tsaba" click here, was used to convey the sense of a mass (of inhabitants) for warfare, hardship, worship from a kingly point of view, and was translated in English as "host".
-In the Greek Septuagint's translation of Genesis 2:1 at the end of the sixth day, reflecting on the order and harmony seen in the host (of heavens and earth), the word "Cosmos" was used, from which we get the word "cosmetic".
+In the Greek Septuagint's translation of Genesis 2:1 at the end of the sixth day, reflecting on the order and harmony seen in the kingdoms (in heaven and earth), the word "Cosmos" was used, from which we get the word "cosmetic".
 In the Latin Vulgate the word "Ornatus" was used, from which we get the word "adornment".

 Another Hebrew word, "adiy" click here, was translated in English as "ornaments", and was also generally translated as "Cosmos" in the Septuagint, and "Ornatus" in the Vulgate.